SkylineCommunications/dataminer-docs/connector-help/connector_help/RTBF Nodal Manager.md

 For example, **SDI video resources** are configured by first selecting the **SDI** **Video** **Element** in the system.
 This will check the number of inputs and outputs.
 Once this is done, the **resource CSV** of the SDI video can be loaded to populate the **Input** and **Output** **tables** with the details.
 These will be the **source** and **destination** video items in the WFM.
 This is similar for audio resources, 34 Mbit-ASI resources and L-band resources.

-- **L-Band Resources**:The **L-Band Matrix Element** can be selected on this page. **Source and Destination** tables contain the **inputs** and **outputs** of the L-band matrix.
+- **L-Band Resources**: The **L-Band Matrix Element** can be selected on this page. **Source and Destination** tables contain the **inputs** and **outputs** of the L-band matrix.
 The **ASI Black Input** can also be selected.
 - **IRD Resources**: The IRD and DEMOD Resource Table lists all the demodulators and IRDs available for selection to set up actions.
-When IRDs are selected, the IRD with the **least functionality** is selected first:DVB-S, DVB-S2, DVB-S2 - 16ASPK, NS3, NS4.
-IRD and DEMOD.The **IRD L-Band Ref** contains the reference to the input from the L-band matrix.
+When IRDs are selected, the IRD with the **least functionality** is selected first: DVB-S, DVB-S2, DVB-S2 - 16ASPK, NS3, NS4.
+IRD and DEMOD.
+  The **IRD L-Band Ref** contains the reference to the input from the L-band matrix.
 This is used to select the correct **O.L.
 Frequency.** Only the IRDs hold the references, the demodulators do not.
 - **Booked Resources**: This table lists all demods and IRDs that are in a booked and validated activity.
 - **34Mbit-ASI** **Resources:** The **ASI Matrix Element** can be selected on this page.
 The **ASI in- and outputs** are defined here, and the page shows what they are connected to.
 The **ASI Black Input** can also be selected.